kajona/kajonacms/module_pages/docs/kajona_howto_complexpageelement_en.md

 Therefore we'll start with the installer.

 ###Installer
 The name of the installers' class (and therefore the filename) is based on the name of the element.
-The name follows the schema class_installer_element_name.php, so „class_installer_element_rssfeed“ in this case since our element will be named „rssfeed“.
+The name follows the schema InstallerElementRssfeed.php, so „InstallerElementRssfeed“ in this case since our element will be named „rssfeed“.

 The installer is created in the same way as the simple-element installer:

 ```
 <?php
 ```
-As usual, the installer extends “class_installer_base” and implements the interface interface_installer.
+As usual, the installer extends “InstallerBase” and implements the interface InstallerInterface.
 Please take care to set the annotation “@moduleId” along with the value “_pages_content_modul_id_”.
 This annotation is used by the framework to register the element at the matching position in the database.
 All page-elements use the moduleId “_pages_content_modul_id_”, so there's no need to change the value.

 ```
 /**